-2.3 Is filing mandatory or voluntary and must closing be suspended pending clearance?
+3.1 Is filing mandatory or voluntary and must closing be suspended pending clearance?
 Are there any sanctions for non-compliance, and are these applied in practice?

 Filing is mandatory and implementation (whether partial or in full) before clearance is expressly prohibited.
-Failure to comply can result in administrative fines of up to 10% of the aggregate turnover achieved by the notifying undertaking during the preceding financial year.
+Failure to comply can result in administrative fines of up to 10% of the aggregate turnover achieved by the notifying undertaking during the preceding financial year together with an additional fine of up to $\in$ 8,000 for every day the infringement continues.
 In addition, the CPC has the power to partially or wholly dissolve a concentration that has been implemented without notification.
-The new law has not been in force long enough to indicate how the CPC will use these powers

-2.4 Who is responsible for filing and what, if any filing fee applies?
-What are the filing requirements and how onerous are these?
+3.2 Who is responsible for filing and what, if any filing fee applies?

-Concentrations must be notified either jointly or separately by the undertakings participating in a merger or in the acquisition of control of another undertaking the CPC will not commence the review until the fee has been paid).
-If the CPC determines that a full investigation is required there is a further fee of €6,000.
-The notification must be made in Greek and be accompanied by the supporting documents and other information (which can be in English) set out in schedule III of the Merger Law.
+Concentrations must be notified either jointly or separately by the undertakings participating in a merger or in the acquisition of control of another undertaking.
+A filing fee of $\in$ 1,000 is payable with the notification (the CPC will not commence the review until the fee has been paid).
+If the CPC determines that a full investigation is required there is a further fee of $\in$ 6,000.